abacusmodeling/abacus-develop/docs/quick_start/hands_on.md

 relax_nmax		100		# the maximal number of ionic iteration steps
 ```

-One can use the same `KPT`, `STRU`, and pseudopotential files as in the above SCF-PW examples.
+Use the same `KPT`, `STRU`, and pseudopotential files as in the above SCF-PW examples.
 The final optimized structure can be found in `OUT.MgO/running_cell-relax.log`.